Skip to content

 Prowler will scan the active Kubernetes context by default.

-To specify the Kubernetes context to be scanned, use the --context flag followed by the desired context name.
-For example:
+To specify a different Kubernetes context for scanning, use the --context flag followed by the desired context name, for example:

 prowler --context my-context

-This will ensure that Prowler scans the specified context/cluster for vulnerabilities and misconfigurations.
+This ensures that Prowler analyzes the selected context or cluster for vulnerabilities and misconfigurations.

 Namespace Filtering

-By default, prowler will scan all namespaces in the context you specify.
+By default, prowler scans all namespaces within the specified context.

 prowler --namespace namespace1 namespace2